gearup2000/k8s/README.md

 4. How to use kubectl with multiple kubernetes clusters.
 5. How to Install Kubernetes Dashboard.
 6. Creating a Pod.
 Launching Containers in Kubernetes.
+7. Creating a Pod.
+Launching Containers in Kubernetes
+8. Labels, Annotations, and Namespaces in Kubernetes
+9. ReplicationController and ReplicaSet in Kubernetes